-The Division of Pediatric Neonatology at Children's Mercy Hospitals and Clinics provides the latest treatment options for children facing chronic lung disease, birth defects or complications of prematurity.
+The Division of Pediatric Neonatology provides the latest treatment options for children facing chronic lung disease, birth defects, or complications of prematurity.
 We have the highest-level NICU in the region, level IV.
-Our Fetal Health Center, developed in collaboration with the University of Missouri-Kansas City School of Medicine, provides on-site delivery service for infants born with complex fetal anomalies.
+Our Fetal Health Center provides on-site delivery services for infants born with complex fetal anomalies.
 Our commitment to care has helped us earn recognition as one of the top programs in the nation by U.S. News and World Report.

 Patients and families receive care from a vast team of experienced neonatologists, nurses, nutrition specialists, and social workers.
 Our approach to care is supported by other medical and surgical specialists throughout Children's Mercy Hospital.

 Meet our staff »

 Clinical research within the Division of Neonatology is focused on lung development, nutrition, pharmacokinetics, genomics, and long-term outcomes.
 For nearly 40 years, Children's Mercy has been a leader in neonatal research, with focused expertise in chronic lung disease.
 As a pioneer in nitric oxide therapy, we're investigating advanced treatments in our new Center for Infant Pulmonary Disorders.